TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/controlflow.rst

    >>> f(100)
    0 1 1 2 3 5 8 13 21 34 55 89

-Coming from other languages, you might object that ``fib`` is not a function but a procedure since it doesn't return a value.
+Coming kutoka other languages, you might object that ``fib`` is not a function but a procedure since it doesn't return a value.
 In fact, even functions without a :keyword:`return` statement do return a value, albeit a rather boring one.
 This value is called ``None`` (it's a built-in name).
 Writing the value ``None`` is